tomasstorck/pyo/README.md

 To summon and use `pyo`, you'll need to bind it to a shortcut that is globally available.
 How to add a shortcut key depends on your window manager/desktop environment.
 Some examples are given below.

-* COMPIZ: Run `ccsm`, go to Commands and add a command line for pyo.
+* COMPIZ: Run `ccsm`, go to Commands and add a command line for `pyo`.
 Under the tab Key Bindings, add a shortcut key.

 * LXQT:   Open the global key configuration screen (e.g., run `lxqt-config-globalkeyshortcuts` in the terminal).
 The type you are looking for is Command, not DBus

 The command you want to bind a shortcut key to depends on you.
-For example, I do a database update after pyo finishes opening a file, by using:
+For example, I do a database update after `pyo` finishes opening a file, by using:

     pyo -o -u